 On this trip, you will discover the best the Caribbean has to offer in both countries, Costa Rica and Panama.
 We will first take you to Puerto Viejo, Costa Rica, to spot wildlife, hike through the jungle or just enjoy the beach.
 After three nights in this vibrant place, you will cross the border and take a boat to Bocas del Toro, Panama.
-During your 2 nights/3 days stay, you will discover Cayo Zapatillo, where you can try deep boarding, the new way to snorkel.
 This package offers a lot of activities and fun but also provides time to relax and the chance to combine the best part of two countries in one.
 Here’s what your days will look like.

 Early morning pickup in San Jose for a thrilling whitewater rafting trip down Costa Rica’s most popular rafting river, Rio Pacuare!
 A hearty breakfast at the rafting company headquarters (about 3 hours away) is provided where your luggage is securely stored in a locked container.
 This is our most popular rafting trip and Costa Rica’s premier river trip.